realgoodresearch/GazaNowPop/README.md

 # GazaNowPop
-> Population nowcasting for Gaza neighbourhoods using telecommunications data
+> Population nowcasting for Gaza neighbourhoods using aggregated and anonymised telecommunications data

 This repository contains source code developed to estimate populations inside Gaza in near real-time to support international humanitarian response through the Site Management Cluster (SMC) and the Assessment and Information Management (AIM) working group led by the United Nations Office for the Coordination of Humanitarian Affairs.